pottekkat/personal-website/content/posts/changing-beliefs/index.md

 <script>
 /**
- * Interactive Grid of Squares
+ * Interactive Grid of Circles
  *
- * This sketch creates a responsive grid of squares that change color on hover.
+ * This sketch creates a responsive grid of 1000 circles with specific color distribution:
- * It uses p5.js in "instance mode" to avoid conflicts with other scripts.
- *
- * The code is structured in these main parts:
- * 1. Square class - Manages individual squares in the grid
- * 2. Layout calculation - Handles responsive sizing and positioning
- * 3. p5.js lifecycle methods (setup, draw) - Initialize and render the sketch
- * 4. Event handling - Responds to window resize and mouse interaction */
+ * - 1 red circle (representing a person with the disease)
+ * - 49 yellow circles (representing false positives)
+ * - 950 green circles (representing true negatives)
+ */
 const sketch1 = (p) => {
-  // Configuration for our grid
+  // Configuration for our grid - 1000 elements total
-  const gridSize = { rows: 10, cols: 10 }; // Creates 50 squares (5×10)
+  const gridSize = { rows: 25, cols: 40 }; // 25×40 = 1000 circles
-  const squares = []; // Will hold all our square objects
+  const circles = []; // Will hold all our circle objects

-  // Variables for layout calculations let squareSize;   // Size of each square let paddingX;     // Horizontal space between squares let paddingY;     // Vertical space between squares let startY;       // Starting Y position to center grid vertically
+  // Variables for layout calculations let circleSize;   // Size of each circle let paddingX;     // Horizontal space between circles let paddingY;     // Vertical space between circles let startY;       // Starting Y position to center grid vertically

-  // Colors from CSS variables (cached on setup) let primaryColor, secondaryColor;
+  // Colors for our circles
+  let greenColor, yellowColor, redColor, hoverColor;

+  // Legend configuration
+  let legendHeight = 60; // Height for the legend area let legendPadding = 10; // Padding around legend items

   /**
-   * Square class - Represents a single square in the grid
+   * Circle class - Represents a single circle in the grid */ class Circle {
-   * Each square knows its position and can detect mouse hover */ class Square {
-    constructor(row, col) {
+    constructor(row, col, colorType) {
       this.row = row;
       this.col = col;
       this.x = 0;      // Will be calculated in update()
       this.y = 0;      // Will be calculated in update()
+      this.colorType = colorType; // 'red', 'yellow', or 'green'
       this.hovered = false;
     }

-    // Update square position and check for mouse hover update(mouseX, mouseY) {
+    // Update circle position and check for mouse hover update(mouseX, mouseY) {
-      // Calculate position based on grid layout this.x = paddingX + (this.col * (squareSize + paddingX));
+      // Calculate position based on grid layout this.x = paddingX + (this.col * (circleSize + paddingX)) + (circleSize / 2);
-      this.y = startY + (this.row * (squareSize + paddingY));
+      this.y = startY + (this.row * (circleSize + paddingY)) + (circleSize / 2);

-      // Check if mouse is over this square this.hovered =
+      // Check if mouse is over this circle const distance = p.dist(mouseX, mouseY, this.x, this.y);
-        mouseX > this.x &&
-        mouseX < this.x + squareSize &&
-        mouseY > this.y &&
-        mouseY < this.y + squareSize;
+      this.hovered = distance < circleSize / 2;
     }

-    // Draw the square with appropriate color draw() {
+    // Draw the circle with appropriate color draw() {
-      // Use hover color or default color p.fill(this.hovered ? secondaryColor : primaryColor);
+      // Determine fill color based on type and hover state if (this.hovered) {
+        p.fill(hoverColor);
+      } else {
+        switch (this.colorType) {
+          case 'red': p.fill(redColor); break;
+          case 'yellow': p.fill(yellowColor); break;
+          default: p.fill(greenColor); // green is default
+        }
+      }

-      p.noStroke(); // No border for clean look p.rect(this.x, this.y, squareSize, squareSize); // Draw square
+      p.noStroke(); // No border for clean look p.ellipse(this.x, this.y, circleSize); // Draw circle
     }
   }